U.S. National Forest Campground Guide

 Visitors to the Talladega National Forest come not so much to explore its history but to enjoy its beauty and experience its quality recreation and many camping locations.
 One way to get an overview of all the Forest has to offer is a drive along the Talladega Scenic Byway.
 Winding along the "backbone of the sourthern Appalachian Mountains, the Byway (State Route 281) offers nice vistas of the Forest and an easy way to see what the Forest is made of.

-The Oakmulgee Ranger District, located northwest of Montgomery, AL, features Payne Lake with an adjacent Forest Service campground.
-The Payne Lake campground hugs the picturesque lakeshore, offering a tranquil setting to enjoy a little bank fishing or studying nature.
-The campground also has a pleasant 1.5 mile nature trail and two sandy beaches, making this a nice possibility for a family camping vacation.
+The Oakmulgee Ranger District features Payne Lake with an adjacent campground.
+The Payne Lake campground hugs the picturesque lakeshore, offering a tranquil setting, hookups, boating, swimming and bank fishing.
+The campground also offers a pleasant 1.5-mile trail and two sandy beaches.

 Talladega and Shoal Creek Ranger Districts, about half-way between Birmingham, AL and Atlanta, GA, offer greater camping diversity.
-Camp locations vary from rustic dispersed campsites (not included in this campground review) to the luxury of campsites with water and electric hook-ups at Coleman Lake campground.
-A more "traditional" forest experience can be found at the Pine Glen campground.
+Campgrounds vary from rustic dispersed campsites to the luxury of campsites with water and electric hook-ups at Coleman Lake campground.
+A "developed dispersed" forest camping experience can be found at the Pine Glen campground.
 If you are interested in sharing a rustic forest experience with your horse, the Warden Station campground includes nearly 35 miles of horse trails.

 A popular attraction to the northern portion of the Talladega National Forest is the Pinhoti Trail (from the Creek Indian Tribe word, pinwa, meaning "turkey" and, huti, meaning "house").
 This 102-mile trail runs from about 9 miles northeast of Piedmont, AL to 8 miles southeast of Talladega, AL. A 6-mile stretch of this trail links campgrounds at Coleman Lake to the Pine Glen.
 Just south of Coleman Lake and near the Pinhoti Trail is Shoal Creek Church.
 Constructed circa 1885 to 1890, this is one of the few remaining hand-split, hand-hewn log churches in Alabama.
 Although the Shoal Creek Church no longer has regular services, there are occasionally weddings and other celebrations held there.